 Being as prepared as possible can make an emergency less stressful, give you more control, and reduce the impact on you, your employees, and your family.
 Creating an emergency plan for your business takes no time at all—as little as five minutes can bring huge benefits when it really matters.

 Two trusted Australian organisations, coming together

-Providing community support during the bushfire crisis
+Providing community support during the bushfire crisis and then the floods

 Australia Post played a pivotal role in the community throughout the 2019-2020 bushfires.
 When the fires hit the beachside town of Bateman’s Bay on New Year’s Eve, the Bateman’s Bay Post Office quickly became a community hub throughout the disaster recovery.

-Locals streamed through its doors to get information, charge their phones (electricity was out in the rest of the town), and mainly to see a familiar face.
+Locals streamed through its doors to get information, charge their phones (electricity was out in the rest of the town), and mainly, to see a familiar face.
 In times of crisis, one of the most important coping strategies is simply having someone to talk to.
-This was even easier in the Bateman’s Bay Post Office as the staff are locals themselves.
+This was even easier in the Bateman’s Bay Post Office, as the staff are locals themselves.

 Annie, a resident from the bushfire-affected town of Rosedale in New South Wales, says, “When we go through rough patches in life, it is the kindness of other people that allows you to manage.
 Red Cross harnessed the kindness of Australians.
 It wasn’t just the money that made a difference; it was Red Cross people at the evacuation centres who sat down with you, offered comfort, got your details and said, ‘How can we help?’”